 - Solar thermal systems use sunlight to provide heat for domestic hot water and space heating.
 Passive solar thermal uses siting principles or building components like concrete or stone to absorb and store heat from the sun.
 Active solar thermal systems use collectors and mechanical components to supplement a building’s heating needs.

-Besides doing right by the earth and tapping into a renewable energy source, there are plenty of other incentives for installing a solar electric or heating system:
+Besides reducing greenhouse gas emissions and using a renewable energy source, there are plenty of other incentives for installing a solar electric or heating system:

 Xcel Energy's Solar*Rewards program makes it more affordable for homeowners and businesses to install photovoltaic (PV) solar panels through a one-time payment of $2.25 per installed Watt.